 Delta 8 THC is not considered synthetic since it occurs naturally.
 It’s often produced in laboratories, but the process only speeds up natural processes by creating the ideal circumstances for this reaction to take place.

 Because of the method required to isolate it, several politicians seek to classify it as synthetic.
-Delta 8 THC, on the other hand, is far away from the issue that this regulation was intended to address: the large number of non-classical synthetic THC analogs that have previously been demonstrated to be dangerous to our health.
+Delta 8 THC, on the other hand, is far away from the issue that this regulation was intended to address: the large number of non-classical synthetic THC analogs that have previously been demonstrated to be dangerous, and lead to some health risk.

-The legality of Delta 8 THC is determined by whether it was made in a lab or not.
-According to the DEA's interim rules, any synthetic THC is banned.
+The legality of Delta 8 THC is determined by whether it was made in a lab or typically manufactured on the field.
+According to the DEA’s interim rules, any synthetic THC is banned.
 If you create Delta 8, it becomes unlawful as soon as it transforms into Delta 9, which is presently classified as a Schedule 1 drug.

 Delta 8 THC does not cause the same psychoactive effects as Delta 9.
 This means it will not make you high, but can still produce anti-inflammatory and analgesic effects without any of the added side effects like increased heart rate or paranoia.

 Delta 8 has been found to be an extremely safe cannabinoid with no known negative side effects – making it one of the safest cannabinoids in existence according to studies.
 Even though both chemicals are similar, there is a big difference between them once they enter your body.
 There have even been tests that show this chemical could provide treatment for schizophrenia since there are no psychoactive effects – unlike delta-nine tetrahydrocannabinol.

 People have been told that delta eight has terrible side effects when in reality they aren’t nearly as bad as most would think, especially compared to other medications with much higher risks of serious adverse reactions.